The Barramundi fishing in the Kimberley is the best. Period.

 You'll catch one here, we'll make sure of that.
 If you want some expert guidance you can get that.
 There are many excellent Barramundi fishing tour guides and great fishing camps or lodges along our tidal rivers and on the spectacular coast.

-Danae caught that Barramundi all by herself.
+Danae caught that Barramundi herself.

 No kidding.
 It's nearly as big as she is and granddad has to hold it for her, but she hooked it and she brought it in all by herself.
 If Danae can do it, you can.